OceanaGold Announces Additional High-Grade Drill Results at Haile

-VANCOUVER, BC, May 12, 2026 /CNW/ - OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") is pleased to announce high-grade results from its ongoing exploration and resource conversion drilling program at the Haile Gold Mine ("Haile") in the United States.
+VANCOUVER, BC, May 12, 2026 /PRNewswire/ -- OceanaGold Corporation (TSX: OGC) (NYSE: OGC) ("OceanaGold" or the "Company") is pleased to announce high-grade results from its ongoing exploration and resource conversion drilling program at the Haile Gold Mine ("Haile") in the United States.

 Horseshoe Underground (conversion and extension drilling):